Dinners · Old-Fashioned Classics

 Granny's tip

-Stir along the bottom of the pot, not round the top — that's where the macaroni wants to stick, and one scorched patch flavours the whole pot.
+Stir along the bottom of the pot, not round the top — that's where the macaroni wants to stick, and one scorched patch flavors the whole pot.

 Tips for proper goulash